 1. Limited Area Served: Tesla is the most famous clean energy brand in the world but in terms of fame, not by-products because it only serves in limited areas, and it is only most used in the American market it is where it matured more than in other markets like Europe and Asia it is just budding over there.

-2. Manufacturing: Tesla’s production rate is less compared to its competitors Toyota, Volkswagen, and its production rate declined 31% in 2019 than in 2018.
+2. Manufacturing: Tesla’s production rate is less than its competitors, Toyota and Volkswagen, and its production rate declined by 31% in 2019 than in 2018.